larry-fisherman/Deny/README.md

 FEATURES:

  *Stream movies and tv shows for free.*
- *Download movies and tv shows for on the go*
+ *Download movies and tv shows for on the go.*
- *watch LIVE TV*
+ *watch LIVE TV.*
- *Looney Network is safe, compatible and easy to use*
+ *Looney Network is safe, compatible and easy to use.*

 This is a small project for fun/personal use.